d-buzz/d.buzz-chat-backend/libs/stlib/README.md

 The MessageManager class abstracts away dealing with the API directly to provide common functionaliy required by messaging apps.

-Setup an instance of MessageManager and connecting to a messaging backend node:
+Setup an instance of MessageManager and connect to a messaging backend node:
 ```js
 manager = new stlib.MessageManager();
 manager.setNodes(["https://enter_url_of_backend_node.xyz"]);